Associate Professor

 ACM Digital Library profile

-Dr. Luther has been honored with the National Science Foundation CAREER Award, the Virginia Tech College of Engineering Outstanding New Assistant Professor Award, and the Purdue University Outstanding Technology Alumni Award.
+Dr. Luther has been honored with the National Science Foundation CAREER Award; the Purdue University Outstanding Technology Alumni Award; and the Virginia Tech College of Engineering Dean’s Awards for Excellence in Outreach, Faculty Fellow, and Outstanding New Assistant Professor.
 His papers have received the ACM CSCW Best Paper Award, the AAAI HCOMP Notable Paper Award, and the ACM IUI Best Paper Award.
 His software has won the Microsoft Cloud AI Research Challenge Grand Prize and three HCOMP Best Demo Awards.
-His research has been funded by CCI, DOD, Google, NEH, NHPRC, NIH, and NSF; and featured by The Atlantic, CNN, The History Channel, NPR, Smithsonian, and TIME.
-He served as general co-chair of AAAI HCOMP 2021, papers co-chair of ACM Creativity & Cognition 2019, and program co-chair of ACM Collective Intelligence 2018.
-He is a member of AAAI and a senior member of ACM.
+His research has been funded by CCI, DOD, Google, NEH, NHPRC, NIH, and NSF; and featured by The Atlantic, CNN, The History Channel, NPR, Smithsonian, TIME, and The Wall Street Journal.
+He has served as general co-chair of AAAI HCOMP, papers co-chair of ACM Creativity & Cognition, and program co-chair of ACM Collective Intelligence.

 Previously, Dr. Luther was a postdoctoral fellow in the Human-Computer Interaction Institute at Carnegie Mellon University.
 He received his Ph.D. in human-centered computing from Georgia Tech, where he was a James D. Foley Scholar.
 He received his B.S. in computer graphics technology, with honors and highest distinction, from Purdue University.
 He also interned at IBM Research, Microsoft Research, and YouTube/Google.